 Once you’ve thought about what you want to do, you need to think about how to do it.
 Whether you’re surveying frogs or birds or actually speaking to people you can get some useful pointers here.

 Writing a Risk Assessment

-Risk assessments are an important part of your preparation and provide you with the knowledge that if things do go wrong when you’re in the field you’ll already have planned how to deal with them.
+Risk assessments are an important part of your preparation and provide you with the knowledge that if things do go wrong when you’re in the field you’ll be fully prepared to deal with it.

 When You Get Home

 It’s not all over when you get back from the field – there are reports, presentations and writing up still to come!